 Instruments for Beginners

-Starting out on your musical adventure can sometimes be overwhelming.
-Here at Play It Again UK we will be by your side every step of the way.
+Starting out on your musical adventure can sometimes be overwhelming but, the team here at Play It Again UK we will be by your side every step of the way.

-With many teachers teaching online at the moment you can learn in the comfort of your own home or if you wish to teach yourself we can offer a helping hand in selecting the right tutorial book for you.
+So what's stopping you?
+With many teachers working online at the moment, you can even learn in the comfort of your own home - or ,if you wish to teach yourself we can offer help in selecting the right tutorial book for you.

-When it comes to buying your first instrument you will see that there are lots to choose from, Learning on a poor quality instrument can have a damaging effect on your learning, and you may find the instrument spends more time in the workshop being repaired.
-We work closely with Yamaha because we mutually believe you don't need to compromise on the quality.
+When it comes to buying your first instrument, you will see that there are lots to choose from, Learning on a poor quality instrument can have a damaging effect on your learning, and you may find the instrument spends more time in the workshop being repaired than being used by yourself.
+We work closely with Yamaha because we mutually believe you don't need to compromise on the quality to get a good price.

 All our instruments go through a pre-sale check in our on-site workshop.